Before you go to university

 - Likewise, if you're planning to play lots of sport, get a proper individual mouth-guard from your dentist.
 This takes time to get made, so it's best to plan ahead.

-- Ladies - talk to your home doctor about contraception, especially if you're going to need repeat prescriptions for the pill or would like an IUD fitting.
+- Talk to your home doctor about contraception, especially if you're going to need repeat prescriptions for the pill or would like an IUD fitting.

 - Don't wait until you get to university to open a bank account, just pop into your local branch after getting your confirmed place and going off to uni.
 This stops any delays and ensures you'll get your student loan into your account as quickly as possible when you start your course.
 Remember to tell the loan company about your new account details by changing your details online.

-- Chat to other students about managing finances here.
+- Chat to other students about managing finances on The Student Room forums here.

 How to make the most of Freshers Week